Dealing With a Narcissist?

 Disarming the narcissist

 One of the best resource websites (and book) I found to be most beneficial was disarmingthenarcissist.com.
-I was in a relationship with someone who resembled nearly every trait on that list.
-As you can imagine, there was a lot of conflict.
+I had been in a relationship that had a lot of conflict.
+In that, it benefited me to really reflect and sit with everything that was going on.
 At the time, I had stories that I lived by – such as being loyal at my own expense.
 It was the result of my own conditioning, which was more about self-sacrifice and less about being true to my self.
 It’s conditioning such as this that suppresses our inner guidance and belittles our self-worth.
 It’s a far cry away from true self-love.
 This was perhaps one of the greatest lessons I learned, how to be more self-loving.
+The key point here was I began looking more at myself than the traits exercised by another.
+The traits under a reflective view, helped me see beyond my filters.
+However, as I went deeper within, I began to see the alignment of the relationship.

 If you’re in a situation and looking to gain a deeper understanding on the level of toxicity, start recording your conversations and arguments, either by a hidden phone app or a compact recorder.
 Do this secretly and keep it to yourself.
 You might want to share as an attempt to help your friend or partner but that becomes a trap.
 The recordings are for you and you alone, to help you gain some clarity on the situation.
 Replay the recordings back for yourself, in your privacy, and remain objective as you listen.
 Notice if there is repetitive conflict and see what you can do to cease engaging in it.
 As it’s often advised, the best contact with a narcissist is “NO contact”, but sometimes that is not an option.
 So, if you are in a situation that you can’t get out of, you can minimize your engagement and simply repeat your answer (no, for example) over and over again.
 The conversation will eventually stop as long as you remain consistent in your response.